 Send your request to an American Funds Service Center.
 Be sure to include:

-Whether you want to update your CollegeAmerica investment allocations or your beneficiary designation, you can make changes yourself or through your financial professional.
+Whether you want to update your CollegeAmerica investment allocations or change the beneficiary, you can do so yourself or through your financial professional.

 You may reallocate your CollegeAmerica investment twice per calendar year and whenever there’s a change to the beneficiary of the account.

 You may change the beneficiary of the CollegeAmerica account at any time.
-To avoid tax treatment of the change as a withdrawal, the new beneficiary must be a member of the family of the previous beneficiary.
+To avoid tax treatment of the change as a withdrawal, the new beneficiary must be a member of the previous beneficiary's family.